The Beatles’ ‘Taxman': Lyrics Uncovered

-Yes, it’s that time of year again, when we sort through all of our receipts and forms and pay more than our fair share to Uncle Sam.
-As we’ve been trying to figure out just how much we owe, one song in particular has been going through our heads repeatedly, ‘Taxman’ by the Beatles.
+It's that time of year again: When we sort through all of our receipts and forms and pay more than our fair share to Uncle Sam.
+As we tried to figure out just how much we owe, one song in particular has been going through our heads repeatedly: "Taxman" by the Beatles.

-Written by George Harrison, ‘Taxman’ kicked off their 1966 album ‘Revolver.’
+Written by George Harrison, "Taxman" kicked off the band's 1966 album Revolver.
 The lyrics are a scathing comment on Britain's high rate of taxation.
 While its opening line "Let me tell you how it will be / Here's one for you, 19 for me" may seem hyperbolic, it was actually quite true.
 At the time, the wealthiest in Great Britain were taxed at 83 percent, with a "surtax" that added an extra 15 percent.
-The surtax was abolished in 1973.
+(The surtax was abolished in 1973.)

 As Harrison, who came from an impoverished background, began to make millions of pounds, he soon found out about the unfairness of these policies and lashed out about them in song.
 He portrayed the government, in the voice of one of Her Majesty's tax collectors, as unrepentantly greedy.
 The lyric "Be thankful I don't take it all" echoes the famous remarks by former Prime Minister Harold MacMillan, who, in 1957, said that "most of our people have never had it so good."
 While Britain's economy at the time was strong, many considered it to be dismissive and condescending.

 One quick note about the music.
-Although ‘Taxman’ was written by Harrison, the lead guitarist, he did not play the guitar solos.
-They were performed by McCartney, who dashed off the seven-bar solo in the middle, which was then copied and tacked on to the end.
+Though "Taxman" was written by the Beatles' lead guitarist, Harrison did not play the song's solos.
+They were instead performed by McCartney, who dashed off the seven-bar solo in the middle, which was then copied and tacked on to the end.

 Why the Beatles Hated One of Their Own LPs